 General Note: The inappropriate behaviors listed should apply while students are on school property or off school property at school sponsored activities; this includes going to school or sponsored trips and activities (KRS 161.180 and KRS 158.150 Kentucky Statutes and Laws).
+Furthermore, any inappropriate behaviors while students are being transported by the district are included.
 The examples listed below of inappropriate behaviors are for reference use and are not the only forms of the inappropriate behavior which could occur.